 Amazon FBA Costs And Pitfalls You Should Know About

-Okay, so you’re thinking about giving Amazon FBA a go?
-It sounds like a decent way of turning a profit online without having to run a fully-fledged business.
+Thinking about giving Amazon FBA a go?
+I’m not surprised – it sounds like a decent way of turning a profit online without having to run a fully-fledged business.

-Before you go rushing into any business decision you need to make sure you understand the costs of doing business on Amazon to ensure you are correctly pricing your products and making profits and not losses.
+Before you go rushing into any business decision, you need to make sure you understand the costs of doing business to ensure you’re correctly pricing your products and making profits as opposed to losses.

 In this article, we will take a look at issues such as the cost of Amazon FBA, how to calculate Amazon FBA fees – and we will also take a look at ways how you can avoid painful long-term storage fees so that the benefits of selling on Amazon FBA outweigh the costs.